UST-Robotics-Team/Software-Tutorial-2024-Notes/tutorial-1-c-and-cubeide-setup/10-struct.md

-## Checkpoint : Classwork 4
+## Optional Exercise

-> We covered the materials needed for your **Classwork 4**!
-You can access it [here](classwork/classwork-4-greyscale-image.md).
-Let's do it before moving on again.
+> We covered the materials needed for your **Optional Exercise 4**!
+You can access it [here](classwork/classwork-4-greyscale-image.md) (Used to be a classwork).
+Feel free to give it a try to check your understanding.